Top Social Media Platforms for Manufacturers

 LinkedIn is strictly for business.
 Posts that may be appropriate for other social media platforms are not always appropriate for LinkedIn.
 Personal, political, and religious posts are viewed negatively by members.
 Consequently, posts are focused on professional topics.

 LinkedIn is so good at what it does (connecting professionals) that “91% of B2B marketers use the social network and most of them believe in its efficacy” (V2 Marketing Communications).

 Companies use LinkedIn because it works.
-Furthermore, the Weidert Group proposes that “no social network provides more value to manufacturers than LinkedIn.”
+Furthermore, the Weidert Group proposes “no social network provides more value to manufacturers than LinkedIn.”

 The platform is especially efficient at generating a high return-on-investment for manufacturers because of the following ways to engage potential customers.

 The Weidert Group advocates that actively and consistently sharing useful content on LinkedIn is “the best way to get your company noticed while also positioning yourself as an industry thought leader.”

 LinkedIn posts go in front of all sorts of professionals: purchasers, engineers, and executive-level decision makers.
 Sharing thought-provoking and beneficial content makes a company look knowledgeable, which will make others more likely to purchase from them.

 Similarly, personal LinkedIn profiles can be used to build relationships with potential customers and clients.
 Sharing their company’s posts on their feed or in relevant groups leads to more impressions on people in the manufacturing industry.
 The Weidert Group writes by doing this “you’ll essentially have a content promotion and customer recruiting army at your disposal!”